 1. What can I do to protect my work from piracy on the internet?

 The internet has made the copying and distribution of works easy and instantaneous.
 This reality makes it nearly impossible to stop online piracy proactively or entirely.
 Copyright law’s “solution” for this came in the form of the Digital Millennium Copyright Act.
 This piece of legislation went into effect in 1998, implementing a notice and takedown system by which a copyright owner provides notice to the site where the materials are hosted and that site must act ‘expeditiously’ to then remove these works, or else face legal liability for copyright infringement.
-This process was adopted by the European Union in the Electronic Commerce Directive 2000.
+This process was adopted by the European Union in the Electronic Commerce Directive 2000 - you can click on the link here.

 2. Where can I get a DMCA template?

-You can find a DMCA notice template here.
-If you need any assistance filling it out or submitting it to a site/platform/webhost, feel free to contact us at firstname.lastname@example.org and we’ll help you through the process.
+You can find a DMCA notice template if you click on the link here.
+If you need any assistance filling it out or submitting it to a site/platform/webhost, feel free to contact us at email@example.com and we’ll help you through the process.

 3. If I submit a DMCA with my legal name and address, I will get doxxed or harassed.
 What are my options?